oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-created | String | Status that will be returned when the payment link is first created and user has not selected a payment method waiting_payment | String | Status that indicates that the user has selected a payment method expired | String | The payment link has expired charge_in_progress | String | OTP for card payment method has been succesfully entered and processed charge_sucess | String | Card payment has been successfully received by OY failed | String | OTP for card payment method has been succesfully entered but payment is rejected or the selected payment channel has expired (but the link is still not yet expired) complete | String | Transaction has been succesfully completed closed | String | Payment link has  been deleted
+created | String | Status that will be returned when the payment link is first created and user has not selected a payment method waiting_payment | String | Status that indicates that the user has selected a payment method expired | String | The payment link has expired charge_in_progress | String | Payment currently in processed failed | String | OTP for card payment method has been succesfully entered but payment is rejected or the selected payment channel has expired (but the link is still not yet expired) complete | String | Transaction has been succesfully completed closed | String | Payment link has been deleted

 ## API Payment Status